nguyenthephung/Green-Mart/README.md

 ## 🌐 Deployment

 GreenMart can be deployed using Docker, Azure, or Firebase Hosting.
 For detailed deployment instructions, refer to the documentation.

+---

+## 👥 User Roles

+This web application supports three user roles:

+1. **Admin**: Manages the platform, including products, orders, and users.
+2. **Logged-in User**: Can browse products, add items to the cart, and place orders.
+3. **Guest User**: Can browse products but needs to log in to make purchases.